2214kennyg/event-calendar/README.md

 -   Highlight the current day when viewing the calendar
 -   Skip to a specific date, instead of scrolling through one by one
--   Add button to filter events by label and/or location
 -   Autofill start date in event form for current date
 -   Display multiday events across multiple days